j-easy/easy-rules/site/tutorials/rule-priority.md

 ```
 Tom: Hi! can I have some Vodka please?
-Oct 13, 2014 9:37:14 PM org.easyrules.core.AnnotatedRulesEngine fireRules
 INFO: Rule alcoholRule triggered.
 Sorry Tom, you are not allowed to buy alcohol.
-Oct 13, 2014 9:37:14 PM org.easyrules.core.AnnotatedRulesEngine fireRules
 INFO: Rule alcoholRule performed successfully.
 ```

-As you can see, since Tom's age is under 18, he has not been allowed to buy alcohol as expected.
+As expected, since Tom's age is under 18, he has not been allowed to buy alcohol.